 Approximately 82% of your clients will read your reviews and testimonials before deciding to book your photography services.
 We live in an age where we've become conditioned to check reviews and take into account other people's experiences before making any purchasing decisions.
 We all know how critical reviews, testimonials, and word-of-mouth referrals are to the growth of our photography businesses, but how do we get our clients to write descriptive and glowing summaries of their experiences with us?

-According to the recent annual 'State to the Wedding Photography Industry' report, 60% of photographers stated that their clients were always "extremely satisfied" with their work.
+According to the annual 'State to the Wedding Photography Industry' report, 60% of photographers stated that their clients were always "extremely satisfied" with their work.
 But too often, we struggle to get testimonials from our clients that match their satisfaction level.
 They're either frustratingly brief, or they don't submit one at all.

 Your clients are thrilled, but they haven't left a review.
 Why?